2020 Chevrolet Corvette Trim Levels with Comparisons & Configurations.

 When checking out the new Corvette’s exterior design, you’ll notice some dramatic changes.
 Gone is this legendary sports car’s familiar quad-exit exhaust.
 However, its Ferrari-like body lines will cause everyone to take notice.
 Best-in-class pricing makes the latest Corvette more alluring.
 The lineup currently features three main trims: 1LT, 2LT, and 3LT.
 Let’s take a closer look at each trim’s biggest features.

-Compare the 2020 Chevrolet Corvette 1LT vs 2LT Trim Levels.
-What is the Difference?
+Compare the 2020 Chevrolet Corvette 1LT vs 2LT Trims.
+What is the difference?

 With an estimated starting MSRP of less than $60,000, the entry-level Corvette LT1 is a sensational bargain.
 Very few sports cars at this price point can match its jaw-dropping performance.
 Although the Corvette’s new V8 engine is similar to the previous one, it’s been modified to develop far more power.
 Total production has increased to a 490 horsepower and 465 pound-feet of torque.
 Although a traditional manual gearbox is no longer being offered, the Corvette’s eight-speed automatic transmission is tuned for optimum performance.